Guidelines for District Staff and Parents Regarding Student Fees, Donations and Fundraising

 As with donations, school districts, schools, programs and classes can and do engage in fundraising activities and programs, and this practice is also permissible as long as the raising of funds is voluntary.
 A student who is asked to but does not raise funds may not be denied participation in an educational activity.
 A requirement to raise funds in order to participate, even if there is no mandated amount to be raised, is the same as requiring a fee.

 The prohibition on the requirement for an individual student to raise money is to be distinguished from a requirement to attend a fundraising event as an element of participation in an activity, in the same way attendance at practices, games, rehearsals or performances are an expected aspect of participation.
 For example, expecting the members of a vocal ensemble to attend a fundraising concert that is on its calendar of events does not violate the “free school” guarantee, so long as attendance is the only requirement.
-Another example is when members of an athletic team are expected to help out with a fundraising sale at a Back to School Night or Open House – just as a coach can expect players to attend practices and games, he/she can expect players to attend a fundraising event as long as the requirement is to attend rather than to raise money as a condition of participation in the activity or program.
+Participation in purely fundraising activities, such as a car wash, must be voluntary.